Differentiating Math Instruction:

 Rich problems invite a variety of solution strategies.
-They provide an effective vehicle for accommodating a range of levels and learning styles.
-In this six-week online course participants will explore strategies for using problem solving to build skills and concepts for struggling students and to provide challenge for those who soar.
+They provide an effective vehicle for accommodating a range of levels and learning needs.
+In this six-week online course participants will explore strategies for using problem solving to build skills and concepts for struggling students and to provide challenge for those who are ready.

-NOTE: If there is enough interest, we will offer a section for teachers of Grades 8-12 and another focused on Grades 3-7; otherwise, we will provide differentiated tasks and opportunities for small groups with common grade levels/interests to work together.
-All participants will do math, discover rich problems, and learn and share tips and techniques for effective differentiation.
+NOTE: If there is enough interest, we will offer a section for teachers of Grades K-5 and another focused on Grades 6-Algebra; either way, we will provide differentiated tasks and opportunities for small groups with common grade levels/interests to work together.
+All participants will explore rich problems, look at class sets of student work, and learn and share tips and techniques for effective differentiation.

 In this course you will:

-- learn how rich problems help teachers differentiate instruction for learners with diverse developmental levels and learning styles.
+- learn how rich problems help teachers differentiate instruction for learners with diverse developmental levels and learning needs.

 - develop strategies for adapting problems to make them more accessible or more challenging.